Tips For Getting Your AC Ready For Summer

 The condition of your air ducts has a lot to do with how efficiently your system will run.
 Some estimates suggest that 30% of your energy is wasted by mold and mildew in your air ducts.
 For air conditioning, these materials act as super absorbers, reducing the cool air that finally reaches the duct vents.

 Adding to the energy loss, consider the health implications related to your air duct.
 Up to 50% of all illnesses are either caused by or aggravated by indoor air contaminants.
 The air moving through your system will pick up some of the buildup and circulate it out into the air again.
 This is why you may see dust around your vents.

 You should consider having your ducts professionally cleaned every two or three years.
 During the off years, use your household vacuum or a shop vac to reach as far into your ducts as possible.
 This will help reduce the buildup between professional services.

 Southern California’s Award-Winning Air Conditioning Specialists

-We Care Plumbing, Heating, Air, and Solar has been serving Southern California for more than 20 years.
+We Care Plumbing, Heating and Air has been serving Southern California for more than 20 years.
 We are committed to ensuring that our customers receive the highest quality service.
 That is why we employ professionally trained, NATE-certified technicians who pass extensive background checks.
 This is also why our customers consistently provide raving reviews, helping us earn the prestigious Angie’s List Super Service Award.